lpincoli/ft_printf42/README.md

 <h2>Overview</h2>

-<p>This repository contains my implementation of the ft_printf project, a part of my programming journey.
+<p>This repository contains my implementation of the ft_printf project.
 The aim of the project is to recreate the C Standard Library function - printf().
 This project helps to explore the concept of variadic functions in C and further enhances the understanding of data types, modifiers, and formatting output in C.</p>

 ### Requirements